tshepop/python4everybody/README.md

 # python4everybody

-solving all exercises from the python4e book.
+Learning **Python** and solving all exercises from the python for everybody book. :computer